Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Identifying SMBHB Host Galaxy Candidates in Archival IFU Surveys

 \subsection{Retrieval of Stellar Kinematic Parameters}

 To identify SMBHB host galaxy candidates from their distinct stellar kinematic properties using Equation~\ref{eq:LDA_kin}, we first retrieve the stellar kinematic parameters of galaxies from archival datasets.
 Specifically, we retrieve the $\lambda_{R_e}$ and $\Delta$PA parameters from \atlas{} \citep{Emsellem+2011, Krajnovic+2011} and MASSIVE \citep{Veale+2017, Ene+2018}, and $\lambda_{R_e}$ from CALIFA \citep{Falcon+2019}.
-A few MASSIVE galaxies have no reported value for $\Delta$PA due to not having identifiable kinematic axes \citep{Ene+2018}.
+A few MASSIVE galaxies have no reported value for $\Delta$PA due to not having identifiable kinematic axes which is attributed to the galaxies rotating too slowly \citep{Ene+2018}.
 Furthermore, only a subset of the full CALIFA sample (galaxies with good quality data and non-disturbed morphologies) have reported values for $\lambda_{R_e}$ \citep{Falcon+2017}.
-With these cuts, the stellar kinematic parameters are available for 71, 260 and 291 galaxies from MASSIVE, CALIFA and \atlas{}, respectively.
+Notably, we do not expect that excluding galaxies with disturbed morphologies might exclude good candidates for PTA-detectable SMBHB host galaxies.
+Disturbed morphological features associated with galaxy mergers have been shown in cosmological simulations to fade a few hundred Myrs after the numerical merger of the two SMBHs on kpc-scales \citep{DeGraf+2021, bardati+2024a}, which is much quicker than the time required for the two SMBHs to form nHz GW-emitting binary systems detectable by PTAs.
+With these cuts, the stellar kinematic parameters are available for 71, 260 and 291 galaxies from MASSIVE, \atlas{} and CALIFA, respectively.

 Although the CALIFA survey does not provide the $\Delta$PA parameter for its galaxies, we measure $\Delta$PA by computing the morphological position angle PA$\rm{_{morph}}$ and the kinematic position angle PA$\rm{_{kin}}$ from the flux and line-of-sight velocity dispersion (LOSVD) maps, respectively, as produced by the CALIFA collaboration \citep{Falcon+2017}.
 We retrieve the V1200 (medium resolution) stellar kinematic maps\footnote{\url{https://califa.caha.es/FTP-PUB/dataproducts/Stellar_Kinematics_V1200/}}, and run \texttt{StatMorph} \citep{RodriguezGomez+2019} over the flux and noise maps to compute the morphological position angle $\rm{PA_{morph}}$.
 We also compute the kinematic position angle $\rm{PA_{kin}}$ by following the technique by \citet{Nevin+2019}, and use the bounded Absolute Radon Transform by \citet{Stark+2018} on the line-of-sight velocity dispersion (LOSVD) maps.
 This enables us to compute the $\Delta$PA parameter for all 291 CALIFA galaxies in our sample.